xenit-eu/alfred-api-docs/user/user-guide.md

 on indexed properties, content or for fuzzy matching, solr is required.

 In the documentation database-backed queries are known as `Transactional Metadata Queries` or `TDMQ`'s.
-To enable TDMQ's for alfred-api the `exact` parameter is required for generic search terms to be searched in the database, and from the special search terms, only a subset is available for use.
+To enable TDMQ's for Alfred API the `exact` parameter is required for generic search terms to be searched in the database, and from the special search terms, only a subset is available for use.
 See the searchterm section

 The other search, solr-backed, allows the usage of wild cards and other forms of fuzziness, but requires the solr component